 Josip Ilicic scored all four goals as Atalanta secured a historic 4-3 victory away at Valencia in March 2020.

-The Slovenian striker scored his two first-half goals from the penalty spot, before adding two more with goals in the 71st and 82nd minute of the tie in Spain.
+The Slovenian striker scored his two first-half goals from the penalty spot, before adding two more goals in the 71st and 82nd minute of the tie in Spain.
 Having won the first leg 4-1 at home, Atalanta were already in an excellent position to make their first-ever Champions League quarter-finals, but Ilicic made sure.

 He is the only player to score four goals with his left foot in a single UEFA Champions League match since the rebrand of the European Cup in 1992.